 Wealth Watch will not assume any responsibility for the accuracy of information provided by the client and is not obligated to verify any information received from the client or from the client's other professionals and is expressly authorized to rely on such information.
 Under all circumstances, clients are responsible for promptly notifying Wealth Watch in writing of any material changes to the client's financial situation, investment objectives, time horizon, or risk tolerance.
-When Wealth Watch is notified by the client with written instructions of such a change, the Firm will review such changes and recommend any necessary changes to the client's portfolio.
+When the client notifies Wealth Watch with written instructions of such a change, the Firm will review such changes and recommend any necessary changes to the client's portfolio.
 Wealth Watch offers ongoing portfolio management services based on the client's goals, objectives, time horizon, and risk tolerance.